Dua Lipa Shares Her Stunning Birthday Pictures On Instagram

-British singer Dua Lipa has turned 24 on August 22.
+British singer Dua Lipa turned 24-years-old on August 22.
 The stunner recently took to her Instagram account and treated her 33.5 million fans to a set of birthday pictures where she looked simple, but nothing short of stunning.

 In the snap, the model-turned-singer could be seen rocking a strapless black velvet mini dress which featured a huge embellished red lip motif.
 To spice things up, the dress also came with with a cheeky little cut out on the bodice to reveal a glimpse of cleavage.